LaxarJS/laxar/README.md

 npm run browser-spec
 ```

-Now you can select a spec-runner by surfing to http://localhost:8081/spec-output/.
+Now you can select a spec-runner by browsing to http://localhost:8081/spec-output/.